How to Negotiate Your Salary: 10 Tips to Earn More

 Current jobs

-If you are negotiating a pay increase with a current employer, then you should aim to schedule salary negotiations when you are best positioned to attain your target pay.
+If you are negotiating a pay increase with a current employer, you should aim to schedule salary negotiations when you are best positioned to attain your target pay.

 First, you should consider the state of both the company and your place in it.
 You are better positioned to make your case, for example, if you have recently achieved a concrete goal that has been recognized by your employer.
-On the flip side, if your employer has recently laid-off many employees due to financial issues, then you will likely be more successful if you wait for the company to stabilize.
+On the flip side, if your employer has recently laid off many employees due to financial issues, then you will likely be more successful if you wait for the company to stabilize.

 5. Rehearse your pitch.